cytidd/notes/notecards.md

 Attention residue after switching tasks increases drag.|Sophie Leroy|
 "A little learning is a dangerous thing."
 Quick reads do not impart understanding.
 If everyone spend the same five minutes to understand something, everyone has the same shitty understanding.||
 It's easier to observe change on the micro level than the macro.||
-"Nobody reaches enlightment or internal happiness or does serious internal work in group settings."|Naval Ravikant|
+"Nobody reaches enlightenment or internal happiness or does serious internal work in group settings."|Naval Ravikant|
 "Happiness is a single-player game."|The Happy Philosopher|
-"The advantage of meditation is not that you're going to suddenly gain the superposer to control your internal state, it's that you will recognize just how out of control your mind is."|Naval Ravikant|
+"The advantage of meditation is not that you're going to suddenly gain the superpower to control your internal state, it's that you will recognize just how out of control your mind is."|Naval Ravikant|
 My core values: #1: Honesty. #2: Anger is useless.
 Go be angry at someone else somewhere else. #3: Don't go looking for stress. #4: Find what brings me joy, and do that.||
 If the mind is a muscle, I should be careful about what activity I'm training it to do.||
 If I have an algorithm that predicts how people will respond to something I might say, how will that affect my speech, thoughts, priorities?
 What unintended consequences will happen because of such a thing?||
-Reading Facebook to gain deep understanding is like plunging your head into a pail of diarhhea.
+Reading Facebook to gain deep understanding is like plunging your head into a pail of diarrhea.
 There are more efficient methods to filter truth from shit.||
 I saw "fake news crisis" in an article today.
 Could be replaces instead with "foundational knowledge crisis."||
 Just because X is similar to Y, the occurrence of X does not increase the probability of Y.||
 Be aware of what you're trained to see.||